Where do all projects start? Well, at the beginning, of course! đ

 âĄď¸ Learn more about the essentials of agile project management.

-By baselining a project, you can translate your project plan into agreed-upon expectations and then use those to see how well your project team is meeting goals.
+By baselining a project, you can translate your project plan into agreed-upon expectations and then use those to see how well your team is meeting project objectives.

-- Better alignment with stakeholders.
-When you have baselines, itâs easier to communicate plans and get buy-in from everyone involved.
-This also helps improve accountability and communication.
+When you have established project baselines, itâs easier to communicate plans and get buy-in from all stakeholders involved.
+This also helps improve accountability, enhance communication, encourage stakeholder participation, and manage their expectations throughout the project.

-- Catching issues before the project starts.
-If, for instance, the projectâs scope results in longer timelines and higher costs than expected, you may need to adjust the project itself.
+Project baselines help project managers catch issues before the project starts.
+If, for instance, the projectâs scope results in longer timelines and higher costs than expected, you may need to adjust the project plan.

 How do you create a project baseline?